“I want to talk of the past and the present and the future with you…”

 But as he plays his biwa, someone does call out to him, addressing him by name.
 A figure in armour materialises in the temple courtyard; the viewer recognises the newcomer as Noritsune Notonokami, the courageous but doomed leader of the Heike forces, who has been dead for some seven centuries…

 The visitor explains that he has been sent as a messenger by his royal lord, part of a coterie of nobles who have set up their encampment nearby, being in the district to view the site of the Battle of Dan-no-ura.
 Having heard of Hoichi’s skill as a musician and storyteller, and in particular of his recitation of The Tale Of The Heike, the visitor has come to accompany him back to the camp, so that he may play and sing for the nobles and their attendants.
-The humble Hoichi deflects the praise and tries to decline, but the visitor then puts the invitation in the form of a command.
+The humble Hoichi deflects this praise and tries to decline, but the visitor then puts the invitation in the form of a command.

 Hoichi is led by the wrist along a path through the woods surrounding the temple.
 At the end of it is a stone fortress, with two huge gates which swing open at the visitor’s call.
 He and Hoichi enter, climbing a stone staircase and approaching an inner chamber.
 A female attendant takes charge of Hoichi, leading him to his audience…

 It is business not soon resolved, however.
-The visitor comes again the next night to collect Hoichi, emphasising the importance the musician saying nothing about his movements.
-And he comes again the next night, and the next… His nocturnal excursions have a severe impact upon Hoichi, noticed by the others: he has taken to sleeping most of the day, appearing at sunset; he is pale, ill-looking and clearly exhausted; yet he continues to deny that anything is wrong, and refrains from any hint as to his movements.
+The visitor comes again the next night to collect Hoichi, emphasising the importance of the musician saying nothing about his movements.
+And he comes again the next night, and the next… His nocturnal excursions have a severe impact upon Hoichi, noticed by the others: he has taken to sleeping most of the day, appearing at sunset; he is pale, ill-looking and clearly exhausted; yet he continues to deny that anything is wrong, and refrains from giving any hint as to his movements.

 But while he may ignore the curiosity of Yasuku and Matsuzo, the priest’s questions are another matter.
 As Hoichi remains stubbornly silent, the priest explains gently that it is not a question of trust, rather one of the danger to which Hoichi exposes himself, wandering alone in the dark.
 Hoichi apologises for worrying the priest, and promises to take care of himself, but continues to evade the point.